 The truth is, a doula provides incredible support for BOTH the laboring person AND their partner.
 This is how:

-- A doula lets your partner participate at his/her own comfort level.
+- A doula lets your partner participate at their own comfort level.

-- Your partner will be less stressed about not remembering what he/she learned from books and classes.
+- Your partner will be less stressed about not remembering what they learned from books and classes.

-- You partner will feel more confident by having a ‘behind the scenes’ guide, giving him/her tips, reminder and suggestions.
+- Your partner will feel more confident by having a ‘behind the scenes’ guide, giving them tips, reminders, and suggestions.

-- You partner will feel less pressure to perform, allowing him/her to just experience and even enjoy the birth.
+- Your partner will feel less pressure to perform, allowing them to just experience and even enjoy the birth.

 - If the birth turns long, a doula allows your partner to take much needed breaks without feeling guilty.